YaokaiYang-assaultmaster/LeetCode/OtherAlgorithmQuestions/Task Scheduling.md

 > Given a sequence of tasks, e.g. A, B, C (3 different tasks) and a cold time, e.g. 2, which means that you need to wait for that much time to start next __same__ task.
+Note that even the cold time is 0, we still cannot execute the same task consecutively.
-Now:
+> Now:
 > Given a input String of tasks, s, output the best task-finishing sequence.
 > e.g. input: AAABBB, 2
 > output: AB_AB_AB ("_" means do nothing and wait)